Dropping Classes / Withdrawing

 The Reauthorization of the Higher Education Act that was signed into law in October 1998 revised the formulas used in determining the amount of federal aid that is required to be returned to the respective program(s) when a student withdraws from the University.
 In response to these requirements, the following is a summary of Grand View’s Refund and Repayment Policy that includes Return of Title IV Funds calculations.

-According to the add/drop policy set by the Curriculum Committee, a student has the first five class days of each Fall or Spring Semester to add and drop classes.
+According to the add/drop policy set by the Curriculum Committee, a student has the first five class days of each Fall, Spring or Summer Semester to add and drop classes.
 The Business Office and Financial Aid Office will establish a student’s tuition charges and financial aid based on the student’s enrollment after the fifth class day of the semester.

 *Semester is equivalent to two terms.
 Fall semester (Term 1 and 2), Spring semester (Term 3 and 4), Summer (Term 5 and 6).
 The add/drop period is adjusted for courses that do not last the full length of a semester or session.